- Best Black Friday & Cyber Monday Diamond Deals and Jewelry Deals - November 24, 2022

 If you are planning a true budget wedding, you may want to go with a place that does not run by “price per person” but instead a fixed amount.
 It will likely include nothing but be the cheapest.

-However, if you still want to have a budget wedding and go with a “price per person” type venue, you will likely pay a little more, but end up with things included.
+However, if you still want to have a 10000 dollar wedding and go with a “price per person” type venue, you will likely pay a little more, but end up with things included.
 For example, those types of venues typically include tables, chairs, linens and maybe even dinner.

 These types of venues may also give you discounts at certain bakeries, DJs, officiants, and the like.
 Consider all your options before deciding on one specific place.
 You may have to shop around to find what works best for you guys!